johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ### Example 1

-Hold down Ctrl for 1 second when an unknown key is pressed -- this gives you a moment to use it as a normal modifier,
+Hold down Ctrl for 1 second when a key is pressed.
+This gives you a moment to use a "special" key as a normal modifier, since most of them do not have a held state (except the copilot key)

 ```js
 key_down(KEY_LEFTCTRL).wait(1000).key_up(KEY_LEFTCTRL)